GalenTian/existing-table/README.md

 # existing-table
 One javascript table component with frozen columns and headers.

+## Demo
+You can visit <https://roctive.github.io/existing-table/examples/index.html> to see features of existing-table.

 ## Browser Supported
 Until now, existing-table supports these browsers: